AutumnEvans418/autumnevans418.github.io/_posts/projects/2020-07-27-game-of-life.md

 ### Conclusion

 Implementing the game of life in 3D was pretty straight forward, and it helped a lot to first test it in 2D, as the algorithm works exactly the same in 3D space as 2D space.
 The only change I did was change the rules to better fit the 3D space.
 This was also the first time using babylon.js, and it was pretty easy to use.

-[You can try the game out here](/assets/babylon/life/index.html).
-It includes all of the implementations discussed in this blog.